Boxers de Bordeaux

 The Boxers de Bordeaux are a professional ice hockey team founded in 1998 and based in Bordeaux, Gironde, France.
 Since 2015, they have been playing at the highest level of the French hockey pyramid, the Ligue Magnus.
-The team is partly owned by a group of Canadian investors, which includes famed player and coach Patrick Roy.
+A group of Canadian investors, which includes famed player and coach Patrick Roy, owns a minority stake in the team.

 History

 Founding and lower divisions (1998–2015)

 The organization was established in October 1998 under the legal name Bordeaux Gironde Hockey 2000 to succeed a recently folded team known during most of its history as the Dogues de Bordeaux.
-Like its predecessor, the club named itself after a mastiff breed, the boxer.
+Like its predecessor, the club named itself after a mastiff breed, the Boxer.
 A few players from the Dogues opted to remain with the new team despite starting all the way back to the fourth tier.
 Among them was league veteran Stéphan Tartari, who would double as a player and assistant coach.
 He would graduate to the position of head coach, and later manager after the end of playing career.

 The Boxers immediately ascended to the third tier, and further gained promotion to the second tier in 2006, where it would remain for ten years.
 In 2014, the parent club spun off the men's team to a separate for-profit company to prepare for promotion to the country's highest level, the Ligue Magnus.
+Thierry Parienty, managing director of battery store franchise Voltéo and former regional executive at Coca-Cola, came onboard as the team's majority shareholder at that time.
 The team reached second-tier finals in 2014 and 2015, losing to Lyon in the former before defeating southwest rivals Anglet—then coached by future Bordeaux skipper Olivier Dimet—thanks to a sudden death goal by Anglet-trained Thomas Decock in game four of the best-of-five series.
 With the win, the city of Bordeaux returned to the national top flight after a 17-year absence.